simatic-ax/learning-path/07_tools_for_commissioning/slides/slides.md

 <div class="grid-two-col-eq">
   <div class="flex-col justify-center">
     <p>To get started, you need to have SIMATIC AX, apax and all its prerequisites installed. </p>
-    <p>In addition you should know the basics on how to use AX Code as well as have a starting project, that has been created in the previouse section
+    <p>In addition you should know the basics on how to use AX Code as well as have a starting project, that has been created in the previous section
     </p>
     <br/>
     <p>With this you are set up to continue with this learning path.</p>